Shaztech/Pilldispenser/README.md

   - B2.2 - SMD Capacitor 0.1uf/6.3V (1206) [1x]
   - B2.3 - 74AHCT125N (SOIC14) [1x]
 - B3 - Tray PCB [1x per tray]
+  There's now 2 version of the board (Straight and shifting).
+The shifting version (original), is for trays that always will be in stacking order (trays 1 at the bottom and 10 at the top).
+  The straight version, is to designate a certain tray to be #1 or 2... and can be placed anywhere in the stack.
+  ONLY USE ONE MODEL OF THE PCB - DO NOT MIX.
   - B3.1 - PCB Header 12 pins Male [1x per tray]
   - B3.2 - PCB Header 12 pins Female [1x per tray]

 ### Parts purchased:
-- P1 - ESP-32 WROOM Development Board (Called CYD "Cheap Yellow Display") [1x]
+- P1 - ESP-32 WROOM Development Board with LCD 320x240, resistive touch, 2.8 inch (Called CYD "Cheap Yellow Display")  [1x]
 - P2 - Ø30mm 2W Speaker (or anything that fit in the case) [1x]
 - P3 - USB-C Female connector PCB (I used the 4 pins blue ones but any model that fit in the hole) [1x]
 - P4 - DFPlayer Mini board [1x]